 Life of the Common Midwife Toad

 Midwife toads are nocturnal, spending their days in burrows or under logs or rocks.
 They spend most of their time on land, burrowing into the ground if they start to dry out.
-They feed on insects and small invertebrates like spiders, millipedes, worms and slugs.
+They feed on insects and small invertebrates like spiders, millipedes, worms, and slugs.
 During winter the common midwife toad hibernates, usually in a burrow.

-The first midwife toad video in this article includes the high pitched peeping sound made by the toad.
+The first midwife toad video in this article includes the high pitched peeping sound made by the amphibian.
 It's often described as a ringing or bell-like call.
 A frog or toad makes sounds by moving air through the larynx, which is often called the voice box in humans.
 The common midwife toad has no vocal sac to amplify the sound, but its call is still very audible.
 During the breeding season the male calls to attract a female and she answers back.